EUCANCan/oncoliner/modules/oncoliner_harmonization/README.md

 pip3 install pandas pysam variant-extractor
 ```

-However, we recommend using the provided [Dockerfile](../../Dockerfile)/[Singularity recipe](../../singularity.def) for building the whole Oncoliner suite to avoid dependency issues.
+However, we recommend using the provided [Dockerfile](../../Dockerfile)/[Singularity recipe](../../singularity.def) for building the whole ONCOLINER suite to avoid dependency issues.